2025 Pristina municipal election: Campaign

 LDK nominated incumbent mayor Përparim Rama for a second term.
 Rama announced the slogan for the campaign would be "Prishtina që duam" (Pristina that we want) and stated that his priorities would be to finish his projects that have been blocked by the central government.

 Vetëvendosje (LVV) proposed Minister of Culture Hajrulla Çeku for mayor.
 During his term as Minister Çeku has stopped or postponed several projects of Rama due to alleged legal issues surrounding them.
 The stopped project estimated value is 30 million.

 PDK nominated former Minister of Health Uran Ismaili.
 He is running under the slogan "Koha për Prishtinën" (its time for Pristina) and has pledged to make the city for functional, clean and livable.

 AAK has proposed deputy Bekë Berisha for mayor.
-He is largely known for his interesting campaign in the 2025 parliamentary election.
+He is largely known for his interesting campaign in the February 2025 parliamentary election.
 Berisha has stated that his priorities are traffic, waste management, school safety, and public safety.

 The Social Democratic Party of Kosovo (PSD) has nominated Besa Shahini, former Albanian Minister of Education and wife of PSD Party leader Dardan Molliqaj.
 Currently she is the only woman in the race.
 Shahini has said that her priority will be education in the capital, connections between neighborhoods and greenspaces.